by Tracy Johnson

 And that’s what the Easter Bunny did this year.
 It killed in focus groups.

 The programmer has now completed the meeting.
-After he air checks Santa, the PD takes a call just as Santa is about to ask a question.
-But the PD waves him off and mouths “We’ll talk.
+After the air check, the PD takes a call just as Santa is about to ask another question.
+The PD waves him off and mouths “We’ll talk.
 Keep up the good work.”